LechintanTudor/sparsey/README.md

 }

 fn main() {
-    // Create a World to store out game data. let mut world = World::default();
+    // Create a World to store our game data. let mut world = World::default();

     // Create a Dispatcher to run our systems.